rickeymandraque/POLI/README.md

 # POLI
-Phoenix OffLine Installer
+Phoenix OffLine Installer toolkit (PO-LI toolkit)

-POLI is a simple Batch script for deploy apps from USB key
+POLI toolkit is a simple Batch script for deploy apps from USB key Very simple but very explosive!